 - Closet Clothes Dividers // I thought these would organize me a bit more, but honestly, I was just drowning in baby clothes and they grow out of the clothes so damn quickly.
 It was a waste of $8.

 - Frida Baby Bundle including the NoseFrieda and Windi // I hate the NoseFrieda.
 There.
 I said it.
-And not because a booger might go into your mouth (it won’t, it has too far to travel), but because it tastes like gross plastic air whenever I suck on it.
+And not because a booger might go into your mouth (it won’t, it has WAY TOO far to travel and will never even get close to your mouth), but because it tastes like gross plastic air whenever I suck on it, I NEVER use it.
+I wish this battery-operated nasal aspirator had been available and I would have purchased it instead.

 Also, I thought it would be good for transparency to share a bit of info on our family.
 I know I sometimes compare myself to other twin moms and feel bad about myself and then learn that they have a full-time nanny or a mommy’s helper or they’re 10 years younger than me and seem to have all the energy in the world!
 My husband and I are in our last 30s/early 40s.
 We hired a night nanny/doula for 2-nights a week for the first 7 weeks with the babies.
 She gave me a lot of information/knowledge as well as a couple of nights of nearly uninterrupted sleep (aside from pumping) each week.
 My mom and my in-laws all live close-by, so in the beginning, my mom and my in-laws switched off days and came over to help with the babies while I took a nap.
 Now, they come over 1-2 times a week to help out and visit with the babies.
 I have a housekeeper who comes every other week and does the deep cleaning on the house, but we still do all the laundry and dishes.
 And my husband works full-time (usually overtime hours 6 days a week), but luckily he works from home 90% of the time, so he’s here to help if I have an emergency, plus he gets to see the babies a lot more than he would than if he worked in an office.
 I’m a full-time stay-at-home mom, a part-time blogger, and we’re still working on renovating our house which feels like another part-time job.
 I’ve cut back on work a lot this year in order to focus on me, my family, finishing the house, and work that I’m passionate about again.
 And at 17-months, I hired a part-time nanny who comes 1-2 days a week and watches the twins while I get shit done around the house.